Skip to main content

 5. API quality degrades silently

 Dino breaks this cycle.
-If dino scan finds 3 issues today, it finds the same 3 issues tomorrow — unless your API changed.
+If dino scan finds 3 issues today; it finds the same 3 issues tomorrow, unless your API has changed.
 When a new finding appears, it is genuinely new.

 How We Enforce It